amluto/tls13-spec/draft-ietf-tls-tls13.md

 client_write_iv and server_write_iv (as described in {{key-calculation}}), and the explicit part is included in GenericAEAEDCipher.nonce_explicit.

-The plaintext is the TLSPlaintext.fragment.
+The plaintext is the TLSPlaintext.type + TLSPlaintext.fragment.

 The additional authenticated data, which we denote as additional_data, is defined as follows:

-       additional_data = seq_num + TLSPlaintext.type +
+       additional_data = seq_num + TLSPlaintext.version +
-                         TLSPlaintext.version + TLSPlaintext.length;
+                         TLSPlaintext.length;

-where "+" denotes concatenation.

 The aead_output consists of the ciphertext output by the AEAD encryption operation.
-The length will generally be larger than TLSPlaintext.length, but by an amount that varies with the AEAD cipher.
+The length of the plaintext is one greater than TLSPlaintext.length due to the inclusion of TLSPlaintext.type.
+The length of aead_output will generally be larger than the plaintext, but by an amount that varies with the AEAD cipher.
 Since the ciphers might incorporate padding, the amount of overhead could vary with different TLSPlaintext.length values.
 Each AEAD cipher MUST NOT produce an expansion of